 The largest H values belong to regulatory networks, electric circuits and food webs, whereas the lowest ones belong to the informal networks of acquaintances in different organizations (Fig. 2.5).
-Moderately hierarchical are the Internet, various citation-, metabolic- language and trust networks, which results are in good accordance to our intuitive expectations.
+Moderately hierarchical examples include the Internet and various citation-, metabolic-language and trust networks, the results of which are in good accordance with our intuitive expectations.

 An even clearer picture regarding the hierarchical nature of a network can be obtained by "normalizing" the hierarchy measure H against the hierarchy measure of the same network, but under the assumption of random connections.
-This is the "z-score", defined as:
+This is the "z-score", defined as where H is the hierarchy score, $\langle H \rangle$ is the expected H value of the randomized graph, and $\sigma(H)$ is the standard deviation of H in the randomized ensemble.

-$$z = \frac{H - \langle H \rangle}{\sigma(H)} \tag{2.2}$$
+$$z = \frac{H - \langle H \rangle}{\sigma(H)}, \qquad (2.2)$$